alexUXUI/Carousely.js/README.md

 <div class="dots"></div>
 ```

-> The video container will render however many slides you provide content for
+> `The video container will render however many slides you provide content for`

-> The dots container will render a corresponding dot for each slide
+> `The dots container will render a corresponding dot for each slide`

 ##### 3) Create an object for your content data

-The object should contain three _even_ arrays:
+The object should contain three _even_ arrays and one number, setting the number of times the slideshow sould play.

 ```javascript